 The COMMON statement associates memory among the same and different program units, allowing common use of data and memory throughout an entire program.
 The COMMON statement defines common blocks that are either named or unnamed (blank).
-Its syntax is where each name is the optional name and nlist is a list of variable names, array names or array declarators.
-You cannot use function names or dummy argument names in this list.
+Its syntax is as follows: